CompuCell3D/PythonScriptingManual/docs/steering_changing_python_parameters_using_UI.rst

 can be especially useful in the exploratory phases of your model building where you want to quickly see what impact a given parameter has on the overall simulation.

-**IMPORTANT** .
+**Important** .
 You can simplify setting up of interactive steering using Twedit Python helpers menu.
 Simply, go to ``CC3D Python -> Steering Panel`` menu and choose ``1.
 Setup Steering Panel`` option:

 |twedit_steering_panel|